HARSHADA-PK/Analysis-of-DFT-with-audio-signal/README.md

 # RESULTS

-Thus,the analysis of DFT with audio signal is verified
+Thus,the analysis of DFT with audio signal is verified.